4d/docs/website/translated_docs/pt/Tags/tags.md

 - [entity selections](#--4deach-entity-in-entityselection--): loop through each entity,
 - [objects](#--4deach-property-in-object--): loop through each object property.

 The number of iterations is evaluated at startup and will not change during the processing.
-Adding or removing items during the loop is usually not recommended since it may result in missing or redundant iterations.
+Adicionar ou remover itens durante o loop não é recomendado porque resulta em iterações faltantes ou redundantes.

 ### `<!--#4DEACH item in collection-->`